ideal-lab5/murmur/README.md

 # Murmur

-Murmur is a framework for building web3 applications.
-It enables on-chain, time-based event clocks.

-An OTP Wallet Client

-This is an experimental keyless crytpo wallet client for OTP proxies on the ETF Network.

-This client allows users to authenticate with a pure proxy by using an OTP code.
-It uses timelock encryption and time-based OTP generation
+Murmur is an air-gapped keyless crypto wallet protocol that runs on the Ideal Network.
+It is based on the [Hours of Horus]() protocol, where it enables keyless crypto wallets that require knowledge of future OTP codes rather than signatures in order to execute calls.

 ## Setup